 Great for Team-building or Classroom Charities

 Host your own fundraising and awareness event or car show.
-We are so thankful for groups like the Athens-Limestone Chamber Youth Leadership group, Athens High Pi Beta Sigma, Rocket City Mustang Club, Limestone County Mustang Club, Athens Renaissance School, and other groups and even individual families that take the initiative to raise money for Eli's Block Party and join in the fight.
-Just let us know what you have in mind, and we will be glad to advertise your event on our social media outlets, and help where and when we can.
+We are so thankful for groups like the Athens-Limestone Chamber Youth Leadership group, the Athens Mayor's Youth Council, and First National Bank's Youth Advisory Board, Freed-Hardeman's XBX social club, plus community groups like the Limestone County Mustang Club, and other groups and even individual families that take the initiative to raise money for Eli's Block Party and join in the fight.
+Just let us know what you have in mind, and we will be glad to advertise your event on our social media outlets and help where and when we can.
 Thank you for remembering us!
-(We are unable to provide man-power or pay venue fees or purchase supplies for your event.)
+(We are unable to provide manpower or pay venue fees or purchase supplies for your event.)